 Participants

 Participants were 300 male gamers between the ages of 18 and 32 years (M = 21.95, SD = 2.29).
 Of the participants, 200 (67%) had not competed before, 76 (25%) had competed at the local level, 17 (6%) had competed at the national level, six (2%) had competed in international level tournaments, and one did not respond.
 For 17 participants, esports activity provided additional income, whereas the rest did not make money from gaming.
 On average, participants had 9.13 years of experience in playing CS: GO (SD = 5.22) and reported 2225.69 hours of CS: GO gameplay (SD = 1980.55; Steam Library; Valve Corp., SA).
-Participants CS: GO ranks are reported in Supplementary Materials (Table S2).We invited adult, Polish-speaking male players of one of the most popular esports games, Counter-Strike: Global Offensive (CS: GO), who played at least six hours per week.
+Participants CS: GO ranks are reported in Supplementary Materials (Table S2).
+Of the participants, 300 completed Stage 1, 298 completed Stage 3, and 266 completed the follow-up questionnaires.We invited adult, Polish-speaking male players of one of the most popular esports games, Counter-Strike: Global Offensive (CS: GO), who played at least six hours per week.
 This criterion allowed us to collect the targeted sample, limiting it to experienced gamers (Behnke et al., 2020; Behnke, Gross, et al., 2022).
 Furthermore, we recruited adult participants because CS: GO is recommended only for +18 players (PEGI, 2023).
 We recruited Polish-speaking participants as the study was run in Poland.
 We recruited only male players due to their predominance (76%) among first-person shooter gamers (Statista, 2023).
 Including non-Polish and non-male participants would entail producing and testing different group-specific research materials.
 Furthermore, gender and language might become confounding factors to the study, which we could not test adequately due to the expected small number of eligible participants from these groups.
 We recruited participants from the general population via a Facebook advertisement targeted at CS: GO gamers and mailing lists among university students in Poznan.
 In recruitment, potential participants were informed about the opportunity to participate in scientific research examining the psychological factors influencing esport performance.
 They were informed that the research would involve participating in the esports tournament with the main prize of 2500 PLN (c.a. $600) and that each participant would receive a 400 PLN (c.a. $100) shopping voucher.
 Participants provided informed consent.

 Sampling Plan